 - 6.8.
-Full descriptions of these areas are provided in the Tiverton Neighbourhood Plan Design Codes for a Sustainable Town in (separate) Appendix B. - 6.9.
+Full descriptions of these areas are provided in the Tiverton Neighbourhood Plan - Design Codes for a Sustainable Town in (separate) Appendix B. - 6.9.
 Figure 6.1 provides an overview of the Conservation Areas, Sub Character Areas and historic assets, within the town.
 Development should have regard to these.
-The main highways approaches into Tiverton town, which should be ameliorated in order to strengthen the sense of arrival into the setlement, are as follows:
+The main highway approaches into Tiverton town, which should be ameliorated